 What is Benefit in Kind for contractors?

-Please take note that the tax office’s term for this type of perk is a Benefit in Kind or BiK.
+Please note that the tax office’s term for this type of perk is a Benefit in Kind or BiK.

 How does BiK work?

 A fair few years ago, HMRC brought in a £200 benefit for employees that were provided with a mobile phone by their employer.
-However, this was later phased out therefore a mobile phone is no longer a taxable benefit now, providing that you use it for business reasons.
+However, this was later phased out therefore a mobile phone is no longer a taxable benefit now, providing you use it for business reasons.

 How to work out the BiK and tax which is payable upon this